More Efficient Estimation for Logistic Regression with Optimal Subsample: Poisson subsampling

-With $\hbeta_1$ and $\hat\Psi_1$ available, the Poisson subsampling procedure is described as the following.
-For $i=1, ..., N$, calculate $\pi_i^p=|y_i-p_i(\hbeta_1)|h(\x_i)/(N\hat\Psi_1)$, generate $u_i\sim U(0,1)$, and include $(\x_i,y_i,\pi_i^p)$ in the subsample if $u_i\le n\pi_i^p$.
+With $\hbeta_0$ and $\hat\Psi_0$ available, the Poisson subsampling procedure is described as the following.
+For $i=1, ..., N$, calculate $\pi_i^p=|y_i-p(\x_i,\hbeta_0)|h(\x_i)/(N\hat\Psi_0)$, generate $u_i\sim U(0,1)$, and include $(\x_i,y_i,\pi_i^p)$ in the subsample if $u_i\le n\pi_i^p$.
 For the obtained subsample, say $\{(\x_1^*,y_1^*,\pi_1^{p*}), ..., (\x_{n^*}^*,y_{n^*}^*,\pi_{n^*}^{p*})\}$, calculate

-and let $\hbeta_p=\tbeta_p+\hbeta_1$.
+and let $\hbeta_p=\tbeta_p+\hbeta_0$.
 Note that here the actual subsample size $n^*$ is random.

-Poisson sampling does not require to calculate $\pi_i^p$'s all at once; each $\pi_i^p$ can be calculated on the go for each individual data point when scanning through the full data.
+Poisson subsampling does not require to calculate $\pi_i^p$'s all at once; each $\pi_i^p$ is calculated for each individual data point when scanning through the full data.
 Thus, one pass through the data finishes the sampling.
-For the estimation step, if $\pi_i^p$ is large so that $n\pi_i^p>1$, then this more informative data point will be given a larger weight, $n\pi_i^p$, in the log-likelihood in \eqref{eq:14}.
+For the estimation step, if $\pi_i^p$ is large so that $n\pi_i^p>1$, then this more informative data point will be given a larger weight, $n\pi_i^p$, in the objective function in \eqref{eq:14}.
 The following theorem describes asymptotic properties of $\hbeta_p$.